Vasissualiyp/noterius-vim/README.md

 After installing, remember to run `:PlugInstall` or the equivalent command for your plugin manager to activate Noterius.

+#### ⚠️ Incompatability ⚠️
+The telescope grep currently breaks if you also have vimspector installed.

 #### Setup of Noterius environment

 After you have downloaded the plugin, please see below for suggested configuration.
 Include the configuration in the editor of your choice.